pammitu/pammitu/README.md

 #### Learning and Growth

 📚 Currently expanding my knowledge through online courses and tutorials, my focus right now is to solidify my skills I picked up with Adobe's Digital academy.
-My current focus is on React and Python so I am learning from classes including [Course Name] and [Tutorial Name].
+My current focus is on React and Python so I am learning from classes including University of Michigan's "Python is for everybody" Course and Meta's "React basics" program through Coursera.
 FreeCodeCamp is usually my go-to option for quickly brushing up on my skills.

 #### Contact